 The requirement to pass the Online Literacy and Numeracy Assessment (OLNA) in order to be eligible to achieve a Western Australian Certificate of Education (WACE) has highlighted the need for students to develop mathematical life skills.
 This course is designed to improve those skills while reinforcing their main mathematical coursework (both with and without a calculator).
-As part of the support offered, Extra Numeracy students will receive explicit instruction to build on their basic mathematical skills, reinforce areas of need identified from the Year 9 Mathematics curriculum, strengthen their understanding of the Year 10 Mathematics curriculum and to prepare for OLNA, and Essential Mathematics in Year 11 at a deeper level.
-This elective is highly recommended for any student who does not achieve Band 8 in NAPLAN Numeracy and will be therefore required to undertake the Online Literacy and Numeracy Assessment (OLNA) in Year 10.
+As part of the support offered, Extra Numeracy students will receive explicit instruction to build on their mathematical skills, reinforce areas of need and strengthen their understanding of the Year 10 Mathematics curriculum.
+The course also helps to prepare students for OLNA and Year 11 Essential Mathematics.
+This elective is highly recommended for any student who does not achieve a satisfactory level in Year 9 NAPLAN Numeracy and is therefore required to undertake the Online Literacy and Numeracy Assessment (OLNA) in Year 10.
 The elective will continue to consolidate numeracy skills required for future employment.